+Figure 6 visualizes some of the life-cycle profiles in the presence of borrowing constraints.
 Panel (a) shows that the agent supplies more hours of labour between ages E and F. Intuitively, in doing so he/she builds up human capital more rapidly (see panel (c)) and partially alleviates the constraint on consumption.
 Panel (b) shows that there is a downward jump in consumption jump at age E, for reasons explained above, and that there exists a smooth connection between the Keynesian and Fisherian consumption paths at age F. Finally, panel (d) depicts the profiles for scaled regular assets and study debt.
 An agent's net financial assets become positive a little before reaching biological age 40.

 The quantitative effects of demographic shocks under borrowing constrains are summarized Table 5.
 Columns (b), (e), and (h) summarize the general equilibrium solutions for, respectively, BLB, CLB, and BB.
 Interestingly, as the comparison with columns (a), (d), and (g) (the base model results) reveals, the effects of demographic shocks are quantitatively very similar with and without borrowing constraints.
-Indeed, even in the absence of study loans, with agents facing life-time borrowing constraints, exactly the same conclusion is obtained - see Heijdra and Reijnders (2012).
+Indeed, even in the absence of study loans, with agents facing life-time borrowing constraints, exactly the same conclusion is obtained.
 Economies with and without borrowing constraints react in a very similar way to the ageing shocks that we have considered in this paper.